kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 ### Google developer Tool

-Used during entire project to test code and debug issues
+Used during entire project to test code and debug issues.

 ### Responsive tools